wohfab/fabianwohlgemuth.de/content/projects/quotes/problems/index.md

   - en
 ---

-[Aastha Gaur, UX Lead @ Google Ads](https://www.astaloves.com/) is an amazing designer.
-This is an incredible quote from her:
+[Aastha Gaur, UX Lead @ Google Ads](https://www.astaloves.com/), is an amazing designer.
+This is an incredible quote from her, I made into cover art for a wall calendar.

 ![See Problem.
 Solve Problem.
 Grow.](./problems.jpg)